hengshuaiyao/HengshuaiYao.github.io/README.md

 I had spent two years working on a mobile app startup (6 team members) in Edmonton during and after my PhD studies.

-When doing my Ph.D at University of Alberta (2008--2014), I was working with Csaba Szepesvari, Rich Sutton, Dale Schuurmans, Davood Rafiei, Shalabh Bhatnagar, Xinhua Zhang and Chihoon Lee.
+When doing my Ph.D at University of Alberta (2008--2014), I was working on Reinforcement Learning, Reforcement Ranking and Web Search with Csaba Szepesvari, Rich Sutton, Dale Schuurmans, Davood Rafiei, Shalabh Bhatnagar, Xinhua Zhang and Chihoon Lee.

 ## Research